AriFordsham/GHCWiki/commentary/pipeline.md

 ```

-There are some important functions if you are tracing how things get from GHC to HscMain.
+There are some important functions if you are tracing how things get from GHC to GHC.Driver.Main (formerly known as HscMain).

-- `compileOne` is the compilation entry point for `--make` mode (it's invoked by `upsweep_mod` in GhcMake).
-It calls `hscIncrementalCompile`, and then fires up the `DriverPipeline` to finish up code generation.
+- `compileOne` is the compilation entry point for `--make` mode (it's invoked by `upsweep_mod` in GHC.Driver.Make).
+It calls `hscIncrementalCompile`, and then fires up the `GHC.Driver.Pipeline` to finish up code generation.

 - `runPhase` is the compilation entry point for `-c` mode.
 It successfully processes files until we have an `Hsc` input file, at which point it calls `hscIncrementalCompile`.
 The rest of the pipeline is handled automatically by the driver.

-- `hscIncrementalCompile` is the primary entrypoint for `HscMain`.
+- `hscIncrementalCompile` is the primary entrypoint for `GHC.Driver.Main`.
 It calls `hscIncrementalFrontend`, and if typechecking was necessary, it also runs the simplifier and desugarer, and writes out the interface file.

 - `hscIncrementalFrontend` is the recompilation checker: it checks if we actually need to compile the file in question; if so it calls `genericHscFrontend` to actually parse and typecheck.
 (Note that this does NOT do any backend stuff: that will be handled by `hscIncrementalCompile`.)